versavel/drl_nanodegree_continuous_control_project/REPORT.md

 ![Learning Curve][image3]

 I also ran experiments using GPU in the Udacity Workspace and on Amazon AWS.
 The speed-up gains where not significant or negative.
-This may be because the neural network model is not very large, or because my code is not tuned to run efficiently on GPU.
+This may be because the neural networks are not very large, or because my code is not tuned to run efficiently on GPU.

 ## Further Improvements